Calls & Pathways to Action

 The TRC's Calls to Action represent a catalyst for change in Canada.
 As an organization that supports relationship building between First Nations and local governments, UBCM recognizes that it has a role in the ongoing reconciliation journey.

 UBCM began to promote the work and the reconciliation message of the Truth and Reconciliation Commission of Canada (TRC) in 2013.
-UBCM did so by working with Reconciliation Canada, an Indigenous-led organization promoting reconciliation by engaging Canadians in dialogue that revitalizes relationships between indigenous peoples and all Canadians.
+UBCM did so by working with Reconciliation Canada, an Indigenous-led organization promoting reconciliation by engaging Canadians in dialogue that revitalizes relationships between Indigenous peoples and all Canadians.

 This work spurred UBCM on to further engagement with projects and advocacy that aim to move reconciliation forward.
 These initiatives provide opportunities for local governments, in their own communities, to begin or strengthen reconciliation with Indigenous people.